What Drug Is Molly?

 Molly stimulates the body and mind while producing energetic periods of time where inhibitions are lowered, and emotions are intensified.
 As a party drug, Molly is often used at rave parties or festival settings where many people are gathered while using it.

 Molly is an upper.
-People who use Molly are usually looking to have a fun time and party.
-They may also be seeking intimacy or hallucinogenic effects.
+People who use Molly are usually looking to have a fun time party. be intimate, incited, and get hallucinogenic effects.

 Molly is a stimulant.
 Like amphetamine, methamphetamine, or cocaine, Molly provides the user with immense energy, emotional warmth, and inflated confidence in users.
 Molly gives a sense of emotional bonding and intimacy as inhibitions are lowered.

 Molly can also be a hallucinogen.
-MDMA can cause the user to experience distortions in time, see things in brighter colors, and perceive music and voices differently.
+MDMA can cause the user to experience distortions in time, see things in brighter colors, and hear music and voices differently.

 How Does Molly Impact the Body?